junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 They do the separation again, so Dean can hold the metal handle and give it a nice and strong shake.
 The door rattles but doesn't give.

-The mist of Cas grows thinner by every second, Dean shakes it harder, turning his head around the place, trying desperately to find something to help.
+The mist of Cas grows thinner by every second.
+Dean shakes it harder, turning his head around the place, trying desperately to find something to help.

-A desk near him has a box of paper clips that catch his notice.
+A desk near him has a box of paper clips that catches his notice.

-Dean doesn't really know what he's doing but he's rushing toward it, picking two clips and straightens them, pokes the thin curving ends inside the key hole and twists.
+Dean doesn't really know what he's doing but he's rushing toward it, picking two clips and straightening them, pokes the thin curving ends inside the key hole and twists.
 The spring inside the lock clicks.
-The handle can now be pressed down easily, the door opens obediently.
+The handle can now be pressed down easily, and the door opens obediently.

-"Holy crap," Dean stares at his fingers and the two clips.
+"Holy crap."
+Dean stares at his fingers and the two clips.
 If it's not that he knows Cas is outside him and unable to touch metal, he'd suspect it's someone else controlling his body.

 Cas jumps back in him the minute the door is open, rushing to the bookshelf with all those thick heavy business books and journals Dean saw earlier.
 He opens the thickest accounting book.
 Old newspaper clips and some handwritten notes fall out.